jinjiaKarl/cs-e4640/assignment-2-100537677/reports/Assignment-2-Report.md

 The core components such as mysimbdp-coredms, mysimbdp-daas and mysimbdp-batchingestmanager will be shared among all tenants.
 These components provide the basic data storage and retrieval functionalities that are common to all tenants.

-The ingestion pipeline components such as clientbatchingestapp will be dedicated for individual tenants.
+The ingestion pipeline components clientbatchingestapp will be dedicated for individual tenants.
 Each tenant will have their own clientbatchingestapp and service profile, which specifies the ingestion constraints and configurations specific to that tenant.
-We can determine whether the current tenant is allowed to execute according to whether the service profile exists
+We can determine whether the current tenant is allowed to execute according to whether the service profile exists.

 test: In my example, I have two tenants, tenant1 and tenant2.
-Each tenant has their own clientbatchingestapp and service profile.
+Each tenant has their own clientbatchingestapps and service profiles.
 The service profile of tenant1 allows csv and json files, while the service profile of tenant2 only allows csv files.
-The service profile of tenant1 allows 10 files and 10MB of data, while the service profile of tenant2 allows 5 files and 10MB of data.
+The service profile of tenant1 allows 10 files count and 10MB of data, while the service profile of tenant2 allows 5 files count and 10MB of data.

 ```
 python3 mysimbdp-batchingestmanager.py